 Insufficient feed is another cause of yellowing leaves.

 Even though it doesn’t have any particular nutrients requirement, it still requires essential nutrients.

-Overwatering this plant results in root rot and yellowing leaves.
+Overwatering this plant results in root rot fungal disease and yellowing leaves.

-Too much water, low light and poor drainage means the soil stays wet for a prolonged time.
+Too much water, low light and poor drainage mean the soil stays wet for a prolonged time.